GAP-LAB-CUHK-SZ/LASA/README.md

 Please fill in the <a href="https://docs.google.com/forms/d/e/1FAIpQLSfKhLLcQ9SA_0yalBzt3SllRg2f4P8uFcAGY7ytDHAsDPg_NA/viewform?usp=sf_link">application form</a> to access raw data of LASA dataset.

 ## Download preprocessed data and processing
-Download the preprocessed data from <a href="https://pan.baidu.com/s/10jabZCSoTP4Yu1Eu3_twFg?pwd=z64v">
+Download the preprocessed data from <a href="链接: https://pan.baidu.com/s/1X6k82UNG-1hV_FIthnlwcQ?pwd=r7vs">
-BaiduYun (code: z64v)<a/>.
-(Currently it only contains chair category, it will be fully released after the cleaning process) Put all the downloaded data under LASA, unzip the align_mat_all.zip mannually.
+BaiduYun (code: r7vs)<a/>.
+(I will update other download methods) Put all the downloaded data under LASA, unzip the align_mat_all.zip mannually.
 You can choose to use the script ./process_scripts/unzip_all_data to unzip all the data in occ_data and other_data by following commands:
 ```angular2html
 cd process_scripts